EvolvingLMMs-Lab/lmms-eval/README.md

 Below are the changes we made to the original API:

-- Intance.args (lmm_eval/api/instance.py) now contains a list of images to be inputted to LMM.
+- Instance.args (lmm_eval/api/instance.py) now contains a list of images to be inputted to LMM.
 - lm-eval-harness supports all HF LM as single model class.
 Currently this is not possible of LMM because the input/output format of LMM in HF are not yet unified.
 Thererfore, we have to create a new class for each LMM model.
 This is not ideal and we will try to unify them in the future.

+**It is very easy to add new tasks, but adding new models requires holistic understanding of the codebase** **I recommend you to spend at least one entire days (8 hours) to look through lm evaluation harness first.**

 ## How to run